sorrow-boy/AI-and-Machine-Learning/projects/ai_for_medicine/ai for medical treatment/readme.md

-## run .html file in browser after downloading to read the real content.
+## run .html file in browser after downloading to read the read content.